 Exams and Assessments

 The School would like to remind you of some important rules/policies in relation to exams and assessments.
-This information is not all-encompassing and students are advised to read the Student Handbook to ensure they fully understand the University's rules and regulations in relation to student conduct.
+This information is not all-encompassing and students are advised to read their respective Student Handbook to ensure they fully understand the University's rules and regulations in relation to student conduct.

 Instances of academic misconduct such as plagiarism, cheating in exams, etc. are treated very seriously by the School and are formally dealt with according to UNSW policy.
 In cases where academic misconduct is proven, penalties imposed may include zero marks for the assessment/task or failure in the course.
 Students will also be put onto the UNSW Academic Misconduct Registry.
 Ignorance about what constitutes plagiarism or academic misconduct is not acceptable defence for having committed them.
 More information can be found at UNSW Student Misconduct.